kovidgoyal/calibre/src/calibre/manual/template_lang.rst

 The syntax for using functions is ``{field:function(arguments)}``, or ``{field:function(arguments)|prefix|suffix}``.
 Arguments are separated by commas.
 Commas inside arguments must be preceeded by a backslash ( '\\' ).
 The last (or only) argument cannot contain a closing parenthesis ( ')' ).
 Functions return the value of the field used in the template, suitably modified.

 If you have programming experience, please note that the syntax in this mode (single function) is not what you might expect.
 Strings are not quoted.
 Spaces are significant.
-All arguments must be constants; there is no sub-evaluation.
-Use :ref:`template program mode <template_mode>` and :ref:`general program mode <general_mode>` to avoid these differences.
+All arguments must be constants; there is no sub-evaluation. **Do not use subtemplates (`{ ... }`) as function arguments.** Instead, use :ref:`template program mode <template_mode>` and :ref:`general program mode <general_mode>`.

 Many functions use regular expressions.
 In all cases, regular expression matching is case-insensitive.